 In this article we take a look at Symprove and IBD.

-Symprove is a water-based multi-strain probiotic that contains four strains of live, activated bacteria -.
+Symprove* is a water-based drink that contains four strains of live, activated bacteria -.
 Each 60ml shot contains around 10 billion of these bacteria:

 It also contains:

 It is gluten free and dairy free and suitable for vegans, although it is manufactured using barley extract (which has gluten in it) which is then removed from the product.

 It comes in several flavours, including original, mango and passionfruit, and strawberry and raspberry (the flavoured versions contains artificial sweeteners).

 Symprove is a liquid drink taken on an empty stomach 10 minutes before eating